Chrysler Fifth Avenue: First generation (R platform; 1979-1981)

 The underlying technology, consisting of engine, transmission chassis, suspension and drivetrain was shared with all full-sized R-body vehicles sold as Dodge and Plymouth products, while the exclusivity of the Chrysler name added sound insulation, color selections and more sound system choices.
 Overall production of the R-body New Yorkers was low (less than 75,000 from 1979 through 1981) and Fifth Avenue production was approximately 25% of them.
 14 were stretched into limousines and several were provided for use during the 1980 Winter Olympics in Lake Placid, NY.
 The others were loaned to Hollywood movie studios.
 During this time the Early 1980s recession in the United States began to take effect and impact sales.

-North American luxury sedans began to experience competition from imported European marques, like the Mercedes-Benz S-Class, BMW 7 Series, and the Jaguar XJ which offered standard equipment like fuel injection, responsive engine performance and heightened levels of luxury appearance and equipment.

-Japanese marques introduced the Toyota Cressida and the Nissan Maxima offering luxurious appearances, high levels of formerly optional equipment as standard and fuel efficiency for a modest price.
+North American luxury sedans began to experience competition from imported European manufacturers, like the Mercedes-Benz S-Class, BMW 7 Series, and the Jaguar XJ which offered standard equipment like fuel injection and responsive engine performance as well as higher prestige and more modern design.
+Meanwhile, the Japanese marques introduced the Toyota Cressida and the Nissan Maxima, offering luxurious appearance, high levels of formerly optional equipment as standard, and fuel efficiency as well as markedly better reliability at a modest price.